sql-machine-learning/elasticdl/doc/pserver.md

 Optimizer gets a gradient from the gradient queue, and query to get the corresponding parameter from KVStore.
 Then it will apply the gradient to the parameter.
 It has a `tf.keras.optimizer` instance inside.

 Many `tf.keras.optimizer` subclasses, such as `Adam` and `Adagrad` allocate and manage additional variables associated with the variables to train.
 These are called `Slots`.
-Slots have names and you can ask the optimizer for the names of the slots that it uses.
-Once you have a slot name you can ask the optimizer for the variable it created to hold the slot value.

 Embedding table slots are stored at KVStore, and other common parameter slots are stored and managed by `tf.keras.optimizer`.

 The embedding table slot is also a embedding table data structure.
 For example, a embedding table parameter with name `embedding_layer0`, we will create a corresponding `embedding_layer0-momentum` EmbeddingTable object in `KVStore.embedding_table_db`.

+### Checkpoint and Serving

+Master will send signal to pservers to make checkpoint.
+Each pserver will save parameters in its current KVStore.

+Since one pserver only has a subset of the whole model, we have to merge these submodel to get final model for serving.

 ## Replica of PServer